RossBrownPhD/RossBrownPhD.github.io/_posts/2018-07-30-Plotly-Data-Visualization.md

 ---
 layout: post
-title: "Plotly-Data-Visualization Project"
+title: "Age Discrepancies between Men and Women in Movie Couples over Time"
-date: 2018-07-30
+date: 2018-08-03
 ---

 I created an interesting visualization with a dataset I came across.
 After much data wrangling, I was able to develop this interactive visualization showing the age discepancies between male and female actors in couples depicted in Hollywood movies.
 I have many additional ideas to make this more informative, and I'll incorporat them in the future.
 Currently decades (1930 - Present) are color coded.
 Be sure to use the vertical and horizontal sliders, select chart areas to zoom, and hover for information.